Yosna/Multi-Model-AI-Text-Generator/README.md

 ## Configuration

-All behavior is driven by a single `config.json` file:
+All behavior is driven by a single `config.json` file.
+Example:

 ```json
 {